aghababa/Visualization-of-Geolife-Trajectory-Dataset/README.md

 ## Process book (includes in-class feedback)
 https://docs.google.com/document/d/1-BhvYp9iiuQITzBP5DffMFfcNs_2RvNu63aTDVKqBq0/edit?usp=sharing

-All final codes needed to have the visulization worked are stored in Plots-with-new-50-landmarks-PCA-new-method folder.
+All final codes needed to have the visulization are stored in "Plots-with-new-50-landmarks-PCA-new-method" folder, and the dataset needed is in "data" folder.

 We haven't removed other folder/files as they can be necessary for grading purposes.

 Nice job.
+What do you think? :)